 Since Independence, New Delhi’s South Asian strategy has drawn heavily from its shared religious, linguistic, and historical roots.
 Yet, as the External Affairs Minister indicated, this approach has at times proven to be a double-edged sword, causing suspicion and resistance rather than cultivating the intended goodwill.
-Narratives casting New Delhi as an interventionist power too have gained traction, often being politically weaponized to sway public sentiment for electoral gains in South Asian countries.
-In light of such growing complexities particularly pertaining to New Delhi’s perception in the neighbourhood, the EAM’s remarks invites an overdue assessment: Has New Delhi’s emphasis on cultural affinity as the focus of its regional policy reached a point of diminishing returns, calling for a strategic re-orientation of its overarching neighbourhood narrative?
+In light of growing complexities particularly pertaining to New Delhi’s perception in the neighbourhood, the EAM’s remarks invites an overdue assessment: Has New Delhi’s emphasis on cultural affinity as the focus of its regional policy reached a point of diminishing returns, calling for a strategic re-orientation of its overarching neighbourhood narrative?

 In a recent answer during an interaction on New Delhi’s Neighbourhood strategy, the Indian External Affairs Minister (EAM), Dr S. Jaishankar made a compelling observation: India’s longstanding reliance on cultural affinities as the foundation of its soft power in the neighbourhood, had often led to a range of complexities and unintended ‘wrinkles’.